 \section{Abstract}

-In this paper we study near vector spaces over a commutative $F$ from a model theoretic point of view.
-In this context we show regular near vector spaces are in fact vector spaces.
-We find that near vector spaces are not first order axiomatisable, but that finite block near vector spaces are.
-In the latter case we establish quantifier elimination, and that the theory is controlled by which elements of the pointwise additive closure of $F$ are automorphisms of the near vector space.
+In this paper we study near-vector spaces over a commutative $F$ from a model theoretic point of view.
+In this context we show regular near-vector spaces are in fact vector spaces.
+We find that near-vector spaces are not first-order axiomatisable, but that finite block near-vector spaces are.
+In the latter case we establish quantifier elimination, and that the theory is ``controlled'' by which elements of the pointwise additive closure of $F$ are automorphisms of the near-vector space.